Trump Tower: Security issues

 On August 9, 2016, a man posted a viral video on YouTube, claiming to be an independent researcher who wanted to speak to Donald Trump.
 The next day, a man (suspected to be the same person as identified in the YouTube video) climbed from the 5th to the 21st floors using industrial suction cups for aid climbing, though he was arrested after nearly three hours.

 Serious issues concerning safety and security in the building arose after Trump became president-elect of the United States on November 8, 2016.
 Trump Tower served as a rallying point for protests against Trump after the election's results were announced, requiring the deployment of security measures.
-Pedestrian traffic on the east side of Fifth Avenue and the north side of 56th Street was restricted, and NYPD officers started questioning pedestrians about their destinations.
-The block of 56th Street between Fifth and Madison Avenues was closed completely to vehicular traffic, but the eastern part of the street, west of Madison Avenue, was subsequently reopened to allow local deliveries.
+The block of 56th Street between Fifth and Madison Avenues was closed completely to vehicular traffic, but the eastern part of the street was later reopened to allow local deliveries.
 Customers of the Gucci and Tiffany stores in Trump Tower's lobby were allowed to proceed, while other pedestrians were redirected to the opposite side of the street.
 During presidential visits, dump trucks from the New York City Department of Sanitation were parked outside the tower to prevent car bombs.
 Fire protection was also provided for the tower whenever Trump visited it.
+A Sensitive Compartmented Information Facility was set up for the president's use.
 The press nicknamed the now-heavily secured building White House North, comparing it to the White House's West Wing.

 The Federal Aviation Administration imposed a no-fly zone over Trump Tower until January 20, 2017, and the NYPD stated that it expected to spend $35 million to provide security to the tower, subsequently revised to $24 million.
 As a result of the heavy security, businesses around the tower saw decreased patronage due to less foot traffic in the heavily secured area.
 Despite the heavy security after the 2016 election, there have been some detentions and arrests related to the increased security at the tower.
 On December 6, 2016, a woman reached the 24th floor—two floors below Donald Trump's office—before being stopped by Secret Service officers.
 A week later, a Baruch College student was arrested at Trump Tower and was found with multiple weapons.
 The day afterward, NYPD detained another man who wanted to meet Trump, reportedly got angry, and threw a wine glass on the lobby floor.

 Protests around the tower subsided after Trump's inauguration in January 2017, and by summer 2017, security measures around the tower had been loosened, as they were only in place when Trump was physically on site.
 However, several businesses at the tower's base had closed by then because of a reduction in the number of customers.
 After Trump's presidency ended in January 2021, the vehicular barricades blocking access to 56th Street from Fifth to Madison Avenues were removed.